Please check back for slideshow of the 2015 conference

 Pennsylvania Auctioneers Association

-Holds Successful 66th Annual Conference & Show
+Holds Successful 67th Annual Conference & Show

-An annual Fun Auction organized by Kim Williams and members of the PAA Northeast Chapter was held on Thursday evening, January 10th, where auctioneers and guests bid on classified advertising, trips, services, antiques, and other items.
-This event helps offset the overall cost of the conference which, in turn, provides quality education for all licensed auctioneers in the Commonwealth.
+An annual Fun Auction, organized by members of the PAA Southwest Chapter, was held on Thursday evening, January 15th at the Sheraton, where auctioneers and guests bid on classified advertising, trips, services, antiques, and other items.
+This event helped to offset the overall cost of the conference which, in turn, provides quality education for all licensed auctioneers in the Commonwealth.
 Since the auction industry is a consumer-driven industry, PAA members always strive to improve their services to the public.

 * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *

-Mark your Calendar for the 2015 PAA Conference:
+Mark your Calendar for the 2016 PAA Conference: